Vineeth18/WEB-SCRAPING/README.md

 # WEB-SCRAPING

+- Scraping upcoming IPOs along with dates and updating them to excel.

-Scraping largecap, gainers, losers stocks from Tradingview on a daily basis.
+- Scraping largecap, gainers, losers stocks from Tradingview on a daily basis.